Descriptors

 field of aFieldDescriptorProto

 is always present, even if there was no such label in the source.
-So in “proto3” syntax files, fields that don't indicate a label will still have thelabel
+So in “proto3” syntax files, fields that don't indicate a label still have thelabel

 field set toLABEL_OPTIONAL